Buct0r/fullfetch/README.md

 ```

 #### rpm based (fedora, Red Hat)
-Download the <code>fullfetch-(current version)-1.fc42.x86_64.rpm</code>(For now only avaible for x86).
+Download the <code>fullfetch-(current version)-1.fc42.x86_64.rpm</code>(For now only available for x86).
 Head to the download folder with a terminal and type:
 ```bash
 $ sudo dnf install ~/(Downloaddir)/fullfetch-(current version)-1.fc42.x86_64.rpm
 ```